salaboy/opensource/README.md

 After working for some years in different companies that prometed Open Source as part of their core believes I've came to meet a lot of people who explained and promoted Open Source in different ways.
 Some more passionate, some very practical, some very theoretical, so I will use this repository to keep track of ideas and thougths about how Open Source initiatives impacts different communities, companies and organizations.

+The Open Source Initiative defines the following requirements for Open Source Projects:
+* Free redistribution of the software.
+* The source code should be publicly available.
+* The software can be modified and distributed in a different format from the original software.
+* The software should not discriminate against persons or groups.
+* The software should not restrict the usage of other software.

 ## Lessons Learned

   - Open Source is a continuous learning experience